-Ancestors in Stone will showcase a recently acquired sixteenth-century Akwanshi stone monolith from the Cross River region of Nigeria, along with figures and objects collectively made with stones.
-The exhibition, opening July 26, will speak to the significance of stone both as a natural element and as a significant material in the veneration of West African forebears.
-These stones have been venerated by many cultures of the cross river region of south eastern Nigeria.
+Ancestors in Stone showcases a recently acquired sixteenth-century akwanshi stone monolith from the Cross River region of Nigeria, along with figures and objects collectively made with stones.
+The exhibition, on view through the summer of 2020, speaks to the significance of stone both as a natural element and as a significant material in the veneration of West African forebears.
+These stones have been venerated by many cultures of the Cross River region of south eastern Nigeria.

 Akwanshi stone sculptures were first documented by British anthropologist Charles Partridge at the turn of the twentieth century.
 In his book Cross River Natives (1905), he identified their presence within the Ikom area.
 However, it was Allison Philip, a British-colonial forestry specialist, who conducted the first organized research on the monoliths in the late 1960s.
 Based upon conclusions derived from archaeology in the area, Eyo Ekpo, director of Nigeria’s Department of Antiquities and head of Nigeria’s National Museums, suggests a plausible date that compares with the Nok culture (c.
 300 BC).
 But it is a combination of the aesthetic appeal and the source and meaning encoded in the monoliths, which are yet to be fully deduced, that continues to intrigue and excite many scholars and collectors.